SqueakyMonjuer/CPvid/README.md

 This was inspired by the hollyhock projeckt from The6P4C.

 ## What is CPvid?
-The program CPvid.hhk plays back videos on the Classpad 2.
-The videos need to be in a specific format.
+The program CPvid.bin plays back videos on the Classpad 2/fx-CP400.
+The videos need to be converted to a specific format.
 There are two formats available.
 The 565-format and the 256-format.
 In the 565 format there are all 65536 colors available.
 In the 256-format, only 256 colors are used.
 The 256-format uses half as much storage than the 565-format.
 See 'converting videos' for a turorial on how to convert your own videos to these formats.

 ## Playing videos
 - You need to have hollyhock-2 installed (or hollyhock).
-- place CPvid.hhk on the storage of the calculator. (run `make` in the folder CPvid or download the released file from the .zip file [here](https://github.com/SnailMath/CPvid/releases))
+- place CPvid.bin on the root storage of the calculator. (run `make` in the folder CPvid or download the released .bin file from the .zip file [here](https://github.com/SnailMath/CPvid/releases))
 - Convert a video or use the example from the .zip file
 - Place the folder with the files of the video onto the root of the calculator.
 (In case of the example eiter `example256` or `example565`)
 - When the file transfer is finished, disconnect the calculator from the pc (click eject first) and open hollyhock